Venus of Monpazier: Description

 The Monpazier Venus is carved out of limonite, a local rock, and is about 4.7 centimeters (1.85 inches) in height.
 It is carved in the shape of a woman with pronounced hips, vulva and breasts.
 The figurine is notable for its fine craftsmanship and the attention to detail in representing the female form.
 Many Paleolithic figurines like this one are believed to be representations of fertility or perhaps served as religious or shamanic objects, though their exact purpose is still the subject of debate among archaeologists and anthropologists.

-The figure was discovered in a ploughed field by Monsieur Elisee Cerou, a jeweler from Monpazier, in April 1970.
+The figure was discovered in a ploughed field by Monsieur Elisée Cerou, a jeweler from Monpazier, in April 1970.
 Later that same year, a group of visitors who visited his shop spotted the piece of rock art and recognized its importance.

 This small figurine is significant because it provides insights into the artistic and symbolic expressions of prehistoric people, helping us understand more about the culture and beliefs of humans in Europe during the Gravettian period.

 The Monpazier Venus is now part of the prehistoric art collection at the Musée National de Préhistoire (National Museum of Prehistory) in Les Eyzies-de-Tayac-Sireuil, France.